 The First Indian Muslim Pilot

 Begum Hijab Imtiaz Ali was the first Indian, rather in the British Empire, Muslim woman to become a pilot.
-She followed Sally Tata, Rodabeh Tata (Sisters of JRD Tata) and Urmila Parikh as one of the earliest women pilots from India.
+She followed Sally Tata, Rodabeh Tata (Sisters of JRD Tata), and Urmila Parikh as one of the earliest women pilots from India.
 Sarla Thakral, who is often wrongly claimed by many scholars as the first Indian woman pilot, obtained her license around the same time as Begum Hijab.
-Both of them obtained the license in 1936 while Tata sisters and Parikh flew airplanes at least four years before them.
+Both of them obtained the license in 1936 while the Tata sisters and Parikh flew airplanes at least four years before them.
 Sarla and Begum Hijab both learnt flying at Lahore Flying School while the previous three women were from Bombay (Mumbai).

-Hijab’s Father-in-Law and Mother-in-Law, Mumtaz Ali and Muhammadi Begum were one of the earliest feminists.
+Hijab’s Father-in-Law and Mother-in-Law, Mumtaz Ali, and Muhammadi Begum were one of the earliest feminists.
 Muhammadi was the first woman editor of any Urdu magazine.
 She edited ‘Tehzeeb-e-Nizwaan’ (Culture of Women).
-The magazine and the book, ‘Huqooq-e-Niswaan’ (Rights of women) written by Mumtaz spread the ideas of equality of genders among the Urdu reading people.
+The magazine and the book, ‘Huqooq-e-Niswaan’ (Rights of Women) written by Mumtaz spread the ideas of equality of genders among the Urdu reading people.
 It was ‘Tehzeeb-e-Niswaan’ in which Hijab’s first story was published when she was only nine years old, which was well received by the readers.

 The family she was married into was one of the most progressive Muslim families and encouraged her to learn flying after marriage and becoming mother.
 Hijab also edited ‘Tehzeeb-e-Nizwaan’ and wrote for other magazines like ‘Phool’.
 ‘Pagal Khana’ (Mental Asylum), is a futuristic novel where she has discussed the perils of technology leading to nuclear war.